Budapest is simply just as amazing as everyone says it is. We loved every minute.

 Mazel Tov seemed to be the most recommended restaurant in the Jewish Quarter.
 Technically a ruin bar, since it was a reclaimed warehouse space, but classy with vaulted ceilings, large glass sky lights, and lights everywhere.
-I wish we had gone after dark!
+Tip: Make a reservation and go after dark!

 The waiter was very accommodating, and despite not labeling for gluten, we had a great meal.
 This was the only spot on the trip that I had to clarify by using my celiac dining card, but after that our waiter confidently helped us order.

-Make a reservation here for sure!
-We arrived shortly before 7 and they squeezed us in but they were pretty packed when we left.
+Definitely make a reservation here.
+We arrived shortly before 7, and they squeezed us in.
+They were pretty packed when we left.